 - Charitable Lead Trusts.
 ACE will accept designation as an income beneficiary of charitable lead trusts.

 Gifts Accepted Subject to Prior Review

 Certain forms of gifts or donated properties may be subject to review prior to acceptance.
 Examples of gifts subject to prior review include, but are not limited to:

 - Life Insurance.
-Animal Charity Evaluators will accept gifts of life insurance where Animal Charity Evaluators is named as both beneficiary and irrevocable owner of the insurance policy.
+ACE will accept gifts of life insurance where ACE is named as both beneficiary and irrevocable owner of the insurance policy.
 The donor must agree to pay, before due, any future premium payments owing on the policy.